 Creator Economy Growth

-Artists and developers can monetize without middlemen.
+Artists and developers can monetize directly without intermediaries.

 Real-World Use Cases of Web3

-Web3 is already reshaping industries.
+Web3 technologies are already reshaping multiple industries.

 1. Decentralized Finance (DeFi)

-2. Gaming
+2. Blockchain Gaming

-3. Supply Chain
+3. Supply Chain Management

 4. Healthcare